 Vercel vs Netlify vs Render for AI Agents

-A side-by-side comparison of Vercel, Netlify, and Render deployment APIs for AI agent workflows using Rhumb's live AN Score data.
+Compare Vercel, Netlify, and Render deployment APIs for AI agent workflows using current Rhumb scores: Vercel 9.1, Netlify 8.7, Render 8.5.

 Vercel

 HIGHESTAgents deploying frontend applications, Next.js projects, and edge functions where deployment speed and preview environments matter.
-Highest execution score of the three.
+Current score leader: 9.1 aggregate, 9.1 execution, 9.2 access readiness.

 Render